-There was a logical fascination with chemistry which was notable to living world as the science of chemistry was progressing.
-With every element learned that were found in living things, experts realized that carbon was stood to be the major component which is found in every kind of organism analyzed along with extracted compounds.
+There was a logical fascination with chemistry which was notable to the living world as the science of chemistry was progressing.
+With every element learned that were found in living things, experts realized that carbon was stood to be the major component which is found in every kind of organism analysed along with extracted compounds.

 Molecules containing carbon were assumed to point towards organisms and hence were called as organic molecules.
 Since we know about carbon’s ability to bond with four other atoms and form complex molecular structure which makes it a perfect candidate to build such organic molecules around.